Overall Goal of School Operations and Protocols

 - Health Screening

-b.
-Students will not be required to screen daily but need to stay home if they report any symptoms.
+a.
+Students and employees will not be required to screen daily but need to stay home if they report any symptoms.

 d.
 If you have any questions or concerns regarding Covid, email covid@Bolles.org.